Selecting a language will automatically trigger the translation of the page content.

 • Destination of the building

-• Enjoy and use of private and communal areas
+• Use and enjoyment of private and communal areas

-• Share relating to the leased lot in each of the categories of charges
+• Quota relating to the lot leased in each of the categories of charges

-The owner is prohibited from requesting security deposit.
+The owner is prohibited from applying for a security deposit.

-The owner is authorised to request a deposit.
-In this case, the tenant may in particular use the Visal warranty, including if he is a student.
+The owner is authorized to request a surety.
+In this case, the tenant may in particular resort to the Visal guarantee, including if he is a student.

 The rules for setting the rent depend on the municipality of the dwelling.

-• the communes of Paris, Is Together, Lille (Hellemmes, Lomme), Lyon and Villeurbanne, Montpellier, Bordeaux, Common plain
+• Paris municipalities, Is Together, Lille (Hellemmes, Lomme), Lyon and Villeurbanne, Montpellier, Bordeaux, Common plain

 Répondez aux questions successives et les réponses s’afficheront automatiquement